Rethinking the Evaluation of Out-of-Distribution Detection: A Sorites Paradox: Definition of Semantic and Covariate Shift

+In our benchmark, the semantic shift levels measure the distance between the test semantic $s'$ and the ID semantic set $S$.
+The same applies to the covariate shift levels.

-It's worth noting that we observe ImageNet-21K labels include labels such as beach and snow, which might serve as backgrounds (covariate contents) in other datasets, but appear as semantic contents in ImageNet-21K.
+It's worth noting that we observe ImageNet-21K includes labels such as beach and snow, which might serve as backgrounds (covariate contents) in other datasets, but appear as semantic contents in ImageNet-21K.

-We treat all the labels in ImageNet-21K (such as backgrounds) as semantic contents in the proposed IS-OOD, which might differ from some other benchmarks.
+We treat all the labels in ImageNet-21K (such as backgrounds) as semantic contents in the proposed IS-OOD, as defined in \Cref{eq:reb_shift_definition}, which might differ from some other benchmarks.
 In our experiments, the covariate contents only include styles, image augmentations, and lighting changes.
 However, future researchers can modify the collection of covariate texts according to their needs to study different elements as the covariate components.